textX/Arpeggio/docs/grammars.md

     def calc():       return OneOrMore(expression), EOF

 Each rule is given in the form of Python function.
-Python function returns data structure that maps to PEG expressions.
+Python function returns data structure that maps to PEG expressions and state statements.

 - **Sequence** is represented as Python tuple.
 - **Ordered choice** is represented as Python list where each element is one